GandhiCloudLab/mcm-app-management/readme.md

 - PlacementRule
 - Subscription

 Using this resources you can define your application and install it in MCM Hub clusters.
-Based on the placment rules, it will be propagated to appropriate managed cluster.
+Based on the placement rules, it will be propagated to appropriate managed cluster.
 Anytime, if you want to move your applicaitons from one managed cluster to another managed cluster can be done very easily by just changing the placement rule.

 <img src="images/01-cluster.png">